 This report type works in a specific way.
 Every fetch will in fact collect the data of every video published since the account's creation, but will only include the data within the specified Time Range when populating the data extract file.

-For instance, when fetching September 2019 data, all my videos, including the ones published in 2012 will be recovered, but only the performance data (shares, views, likes, dislikes, subscribers gained..) from September will be displayed.
+For instance, when fetching September data, all videos, including the ones published in 2012, will be recovered, but only the performance data (shares, views, likes, dislikes, subscribers gained etc.) from September will be displayed.

-Therefore, here are the best Practice to fetch, import and overwrite Youtube data:
+Therefore, we recommend the following best practices to fetch, import and overwrite Youtube data:

 FETCH LIFETIME EVERY DAY

 When fetching Lifetime, overwriting only on Datastream is sufficient as every new extract will contain accumulated data from account creation to Date.

 If you want to visualize data from the ongoing Month, selecting "Current Month" and fetching every day is necessary.
 If, however, you can wait for the beginning of the next month to visualize data, fetching "Last Month" on the first day of next month is sufficient.

 Since there is no field "Date" pulled from the API, it is also important to set correct overwrite options as Adverity cannot simply overwrite "Video_published_at", without the risk of overwriting all data with each new import.

 - To get a timestamp, we need to use transformation scripts to extract the date from the meta_data as follows: